-Connect a USB storage device to the USB port on the back panel of the device.
-The LED will blink then become solid once it is ready for backup, if USB Backups has been enabled in the USB backup settings.
+1. Connect a USB storage device to the USB port on the back panel of the device.
+The OLED screen will enter the backup mode if USB Backups has been enabled in the USB backup settings.

-2. Press the USB button to start the backup process.
-The LED starts to blink that the backup is in the process.
+2. Press the Power button to start the backup process.
+The OLED screen displays that the backup is in the process.
 The ShareCenter will copy or sync all the files from the source folder to the destination folder.
-Please Note: No warning message will appear to indicate that all data on the destination folder will be deleted automatically.

-3. When the backup is complete, the flashing blue LED will become solid blue.
-To unmount the USB storage device, you can click and hold the USB button at the front of the DNS-320L or you can go to the USB Devices menu of the System Management icon in the Management Tab of the Web GUI of the device.
+3. When the backup is complete, the OLED screen will display Complete.

+4. To unmount the USB storage device after the copy is complete, go to the USB Devices menu of the System Management icon in the Management Tab of the Web GUI of the device.
 Click the blue arrow to reveal the USB Storage information.
 Click the Unmount button to eject the USB device.